Degrees of Freedom of New General Relativity:\\ Type 4, Type 7, and Type 9: Introduction

 In this paper, we focus on the remaining types, {\it i.e.,} Type 4, Type 7, and Type 9.
 These types do not contain gravitational propagating modes~\cite{Bahamonde:2024zkb}; these types are ruled out as theories of gravity in applications to cosmology.
 However, as will be briefly mentioned in conclusion section, these types would still provide dynamical models in other research fields.
-Furthermore, we show that Type 4 and Type 7 are irregular systems and describe specific treatments for them.
+Furthermore, we show that Type 4 and Type 7 are irregular systems, --- a system such that the functional independence of constraints is violated ---, and describe specific treatment of these systems.
 Since no general method exists to treat irregular systems, it is essential to collect as many examples as possible, with the goal of developing a comprehensive approach toward manipulating irregular systems.
 We will also show that in these types, all constraint densities are classified either as second-class (Type 4 and Type 9) or first-class (Type 7).
 Bifurcations do not occur in any of these types; there is no room for any semi-first class constraint densities to appear, unlike in Type 8~\cite{Tomonari:2024ybs}.

 The construction of this paper is given as follows.
 In Sec.~\ref{02}, we summarize the fundamental ingredients of NGR in the $SO(3)$-irreducible decomposition of canonical momentum to perform the analysis.
 In Sec.~\ref{03}, based on the method provided in the previous work~\cite{Tomonari:2024ybs}, the Dirac-Bergmann analysis is performed on each type of NGR.
 First, we consider the regularity of each type of NGR and clarify that only Type 7 and Type 9 are irregular.
 Second, we reveal that the DoF of Type 4, Type 7, and Type 9 are five, zero (purely topological system in bulk spacetime), and three, respectively.
 No bifurcation occurs, unlike to the case of Type 8 in the previous work~\cite{Tomonari:2024ybs}.
 Finally, in Sec.~\ref{04}, we conclude this series of works.
 Throughout this paper, we use units and notation according to the previous work~\cite{Tomonari:2024ybs}.